echostone-ai/mvp/DEPLOYMENT.md

-# GitHub Pages Deployment Guide
+# Vercel Deployment Guide

 ## Setup Instructions

-1. **Repository Settings**
+1. **Vercel Dashboard**
-   - Go to your GitHub repository settings
+   - Connect your GitHub repository to Vercel
-   - Navigate to "Pages" section
+   - Import your project from GitHub
-   - Set source to "GitHub Actions"
+   - Vercel will automatically detect it's a Next.js project

 2. **Environment Variables**
-   Add these secrets in your GitHub repository settings (Settings > Secrets and variables > Actions):
+   Add these environment variables in your Vercel project settings:
    - `NEXT_PUBLIC_SUPABASE_URL`
    - `SUPABASE_SERVICE_ROLE_KEY`
    - `HEYGEN_API_KEY`

 3. **Deploy**
    - Push to the `main` branch
-   - GitHub Actions will automatically build and deploy your site
+   - Vercel will automatically build and deploy your site
-   - Your site will be available at: `https://[username].github.io/[repository-name]`
+   - Your site will be available at your custom Vercel URL

 ## Local Development